Dynamics of photons and shadows for black holes haired with parity-odd fields: Numerical methodology

 which maps the semi-infinite region $[0,\infty)$ to the finite interval $[0,1]$, where $L$ is a positive constant.
 According to the boundary conditions (\ref{Eq: BC1}) and (\ref{Eq: BC2}), the metric functions $f_i, W$ $(i=0,1,2)$ can be written as \cite{Fernandes:2022gde}

 and the scalar field be written as

-Then, the partial differential equations is discretized on a grid of $N_x=101$ points for the variable $x$, and a fourth-order finite difference scheme is used.
+Then, the field equations is discretized on a uniform grid in $x$ with fourth-order finite difference scheme.
 The resulting system of nonlinear algebraic equations is solved by using the Newton-Raphson method.

 The parameter space for the Kerr BHs with parity-odd scalar hair is illustrated in Fig.\ref{Fig: param space}, wherein five distinct solutions have been highlighted for subsequent analysis of BH shadows in the following section.
 Their physical quantities are presented in Table \ref{Table: Ref1}.